MoriKeli/Profile-Picture/README.md

  ![model](https://user-images.githubusercontent.com/78599959/180755557-7febc44c-2bd2-4b24-bcca-7f5c49150370.png)

  #### 5. Create signals.py file in your app.
 Once the user creates an account, we
  need to fill in "user = models.OneToOneField()" in model Profile with registered user's username.
+Import post_save, receiver decorator and Profile model

 ![signal](https://user-images.githubusercontent.com/78599959/180755603-2eab5168-9cac-4491-a740-9a19e6be63d3.png)

+If you have followed the steps above, everything should work out.
+Happy coding...